mbsa-tud/tsad_platform/README.md

 **requiresPirorTraining**
 If this is set to **false**, the model is trained on the data from the **train** folder.
 If it is set to **true**, the model doesn't get trained on data from the train folder prior to testing.
-**NOTE** If this field is set to true, you must also set the `calcThresholdsOn` field below.
+**NOTE** If this field is set to true, you can also set the `calcThresholdsOn` field below.

 **calcThresholdsOn**
-Only required if the `requiresPriorTraining` field is set to true.
+This field is optional and only has an effect if the `requiresPriorTraining` field is set to true.
 Its value can be either `"anomalous-validation-data"` or `"training-data"`.
 This determines what dataset to use to calculate the static threholds.
-If the selected option is `"anoamlous-validation-data"`, but no anomalous validation data is available, the thresholds will be calculated on the test set directly after running the detection.
+If the selected option is `"anoamlous-validation-data"`, but no anomalous validation data is available, the thresholds will be calculated during testing.
+If you dont't specify this field or set its value to anything else than the two options, the thresholds are always set during testing and not during training.

 **isMultivariate**
 This field is only required for classic ML and statistical models which use the standard data preparation functions provided by the platform.